AngleProtocol/merkl-docs/merkl-mechanisms/technical-overview.md

 * if a campaign includes a blacklist, the TVL excludes the value held by blacklisted addresses.
 * for certain campaign types like net-lending campaigns, the TVL represents the net supplied TVL (i.e., total supplied minus borrowed), as this reflects only the liquidity that's eligible for rewards.

-In these cases, Merkl may initially approximate the TVL and requires an engine compute to display the accurate TVL for the campaign.
+In these cases, Merkl may initially approximate the TVL and requires an engine computation to display the accurate TVL for the campaign.
 As such, the TVL may not be accurate at launch for newly created campaigns.
-In some situations also, the TVL might be over or underestimated due to approximations for computational simplicity or because exact computing logic has not yet been implemented.
+In some situations, the TVL might also be over- or underestimated due to approximations made for computational efficiency or because exact computing logic has not yet been implemented.

+When the Merkl system has a fallback mechanism, TVL values update every 10 minutes on the Merkl app and API.
+For complex campaigns without such fallbacks, TVLs (and consequently APRs) only update after each computation cycle.
+This means TVL updates may occur at most every 2 hours for the opportunities related to these campaigns.

 Overall, the TVL serves as a key indicator of the market or pool's size and liquidity depth.